athena-ceo/trusted-service/apps/delphes/design_time/kie_services/handling-service/README.md

 When running in either Quarkus Development or Native mode, we also leverage the [Quarkus OpenAPI extension](https://quarkus.io/guides/openapi-swaggerui#use-swagger-ui-for-development) that exposes [Swagger UI](http://localhost:8080/swagger-ui/) that you can use to look at available REST endpoints and send test requests.

+As we run Quarkus on port 7070, find your REST endpoints on [Swagger UI on 7070](http://localhost:7070/swagger-ui/)

 ## Test DMN Model using Maven

 Validate the functionality of DMN models before deploying them into a production environment by defining test scenarios in Test Scenario Editor.